 How to Make Daab Chingri Recipe with step by step pictures

-1 Wash the tender coconuts or daab and make bigger round or square shape hole on the top of each coconut.
+1 Take the tender coconuts(daab) and make a bigger round or square-shaped hole on the top of each coconut.

-Do it carefully with the help of a sharp knife and gently take out the cutout portion intact.
+Do it carefully with the help of a sharp knife, and gently take out the cutout portion intact.
 Keep aside the cutout portion for further use.

 2 Now, drain the coconut water into a bowl and keep it aside.